samuel-hunter/ur-game/README.md

 # ur-game

-This will be a web server that hosts 2-player sessions of [The Royal Game of Ur](https://en.wikipedia.org/wiki/Royal_Game_of_Ur), inspired by this [YouTube video](https://www.youtube.com/watch?v=WZskjLq040I) from The British Museum:
+A web app that hosts 2-player sessions of [The Royal Game of Ur](https://en.wikipedia.org/wiki/Royal_Game_of_Ur), inspired by this [YouTube video](https://www.youtube.com/watch?v=WZskjLq040I) from The British Museum: